soudeepd/soudeepd.github.io/pages/research.md

 - (Thesis co-advisor of) [Archi Roy](https://www.researchgate.net/profile/Archi-Roy-3): Fourth year student in an integrated MS-PhD program, Indian Institute of Science Education and Research Pune.
 Ms Roy is jointly advised by me and [Dr Moumanti Podder](https://scholar.google.com/citations?user=z7wxJS4AAAAJ&hl=en); and is working on novel methodologies to understand the dynamics of financial markets.
 Expected to graduate by the summer of 2024.

+- (Thesis advisor of) Kunal Rai: Third year doctoral student, Indian Institute of Management Bangalore.
+Mr Rai's tentative thesis revolves around nonparametric methods and physics-informed neural networks for quantile regression problems in time series and spatio-temporal data.
+Expected to graduate by the summer of 2026.

+- (Thesis co-advisor of) Chinmay Divekar: Third year doctoral student, Indian Institute of Management Bangalore.
+Jointly with [Dr Rishideep Roy](https://sites.google.com/site/royrishideep/home) from the University of Essex, I am advising Mr Divekar on his thesis, that is focused on a combination of interesting methodological and theoretical problems related to sports analytics.

 - (Doctoral committee member of) [Sajad S Santhosh](https://www.iimb.ac.in/node/10690): Fifth year doctoral student, Indian Institute of Management Bangalore.

 - (Doctoral committee member of) [Mareeswaran M](https://www.linkedin.com/in/mareeswaran-m-671090b7/): Fourth year doctoral student, Indian Institute of Management Bangalore.